murrowma/pybeam/README.md

     pip install .

 Once you have done this, PyBEAM is ready to be used!
-Open the tutorials to get started.
+Go to the "tutorials" directory on GitHub to get started!